flakechain/flake-core/README.md

 # FlakeChain v0.4.0-alpha.0

+## URGENT FIX IF STUCK and NEWEST SOURCES

 ###### FlakeChain is Monero git trunk fork with Ecosystem and REST API to Blockchain

 ![Frosty Flush v0.3.0.1](./assets/frosty-flush.png)